 Thus, switching to a digital format will save you a lot of money annually.

-Easier storage
+3. Easier storage

-Each year, American offices use 4 million tons of paper, while the average worker uses 10,000 sheets of paper.
-While some of this paper will be recycled, most will be used for document storage.
 However, once you’ve accumulated various and numerous documents, it becomes harder to search through, organize, and even email or fax them, especially with receipts where you want to track your expenses and get reimbursed.

 Storing digital receipts becomes simple when you use a digital filing system or receipt management software to take control of your documents.

-We recommend using Shoeboxed to keep track of your receipts.
-Shoeboxed can turn any paper documents into digital data, including business cards.
-Easily export weekly or monthly business expenses with receipts attached to send to your accountant.
 With any of Shoeboxed’s plans, you can use their prepaid Magic Envelope to send in piles of receipts and outsource receipt scanning so you don’t have to scan them yourself.

 How to send your receipts with Shoeboxed’s Magic Envelope